Sunlitspace542/ultrastarfox2/docs/PATH2 Macro List.md

-``Note: since the PATH language was expanded so much from Star Fox 1's, any documentation for UltraStarFox2 will refer to the version of PATH SF2 as PATH2.``
+``Note: since the PATH language was expanded so much from Star Fox 1's, any documentation for UltraStarFox2 will refer to the version of PATH SF2 uses as PATH2.``
 # PATH2 Language Documentation (from PATHMACS.INC) (some descriptions need translation)

 ```